micro-stat/help_frontend/content/knowledgebase/integrations.md

 description: 'Learn about what integrations are and which ones we have.'
 ---

-We provide a variety of integrations to make it quick and easy to integrate with micro stat.
+We provide a variety of integrations to make it quick and easy to connect your app with micro stat.
 This page will help you to learn about which integrations we offer for the technology in your app.

-As micro stat is a fairly new venture, there may be occasions where an integration does not yet exist for your app, in these instances we recommend communicating with our API directly.

 ## What is an Integration
-An integration is some code we provide that you can install in your application.
-It gives you simple interfaces to take advantage of all the features micro stat can offer while following our best practice.
+An integration is code we provide that you can install in your application.
+It gives you simple interfaces to take advantage of all the features micro stat can offer.
+It communicates with our API to ingest your data when you publish metrics.

 Our integrations follow a common set of steps...
-1. **Install** - by selecting the integrator applicable to the technology of your app
+1. **Install** - by choosing the integrator applicable to the technology in your app
 2. **Connect DSN** - to connect your app to your project in micro stat
 3. **Publish Metrics** - so you can publish your own metrics in code